Off the Fence

 More About Off the Fence

-Celebrating its 25th year, Off The Fence Trust works with vulnerable and socially excluded people in the Brighton and Hove area.
+Off The Fence Trust works with vulnerable and socially excluded people in the Brighton and Hove area.
 Over 700 people use Antifreeze, the charity’s day centre for the homeless.
 Some users (for example if they own a dog,) have elected to remain rough sleepers.
 In 2021-22 Antifreeze’s services were used 1,775 times.
 Whilst many rough sleepers can be accommodated in the City’s hotels and B&Bs, this is only a temporary solution, and the numbers are rising steeply.

-Off The Fence Trust tackles social and spiritual poverty, and help members of the community who are facing crisis situations with little or no support.
+Off The Fence Trust tackles social and spiritual poverty, and helps members of the community who are facing crisis situations with little or no support.
 Their priority is to provide a practical, emotional and psychological safety net through three projects:

 - Antifreeze, a day centre for the homeless – part of an emergency outreach to rough sleepers